lapayne/code.maxpayne.vip/Y2-T2/README.md

 ```
 sudo apt install python3 python3-vlc
 ```

-In order to make this code run correctly we needed to make it run as a service on the raspberry pi so that the fire sound would play.
+You will need to enable the GPIO pins using the raspi-config command In order to make this code run correctly we needed to make it run as a service on the raspberry pi so that the fire sound would play.

 The base directory used in this case was /home/raspberrypi/source and this repo cloned into it, you will need to alter directories if you clone somewhere else.